XYSheldon/Auto-Paper-Access/README.md

 A simple script runs on Tampermonkey.
 You can easily access IEEE Xplore, ACM Digital Library, etc without clicking proxy bookmarklet provided by your university.

+# Update by XYSheldon
+Update the access of NTU.

 ## Usage

 1. Install [Tampermonkey](https://tampermonkey.net/) plugin for your web browsers.